-Electric vehicles registrations in Lake Oswego grew by more than 40% in 2021.
+There were more than 2000 electric vehicles registered in Lake Oswego last year up from 57 ten years ago.
 As the effects of climate change become more pronounced switching to electric vehicles is one of the quickest and most significant changes people can make to both reduce greenhouse gas emissions and reduce air pollution.

-Consequently governmental entities around the world are setting deadlines to end the sale of fossil fuel vehicles.
+Consequently Oregon and a growing number of other states will ban the sale of new fossil fuel vehicles starting in 2035.
 Recognizing this major car companies such as Ford, GM, Volkswagen and others have plans to switch to all electric offerings within a decade or so.